adamralph/liteguard/README.md

 	    Guard.AgainstNullArgumentProperty("bar", "Baz", bar.Baz);
         Guard.AgainstNullArgumentProperty("bar", "Baz.Bazza", bar.Baz.Bazza);

-        // rest of your method
+        // the rest of your method, nice and safe, wrapped in the protecting arms of LiteGuard }
-    }

 ## Why did we create it?